 Conducted every two years since 2010, the JAMES Study uncovers adolescents’ media use in Switzerland.
 In the interim years the data are analysed in depth, and specific topics are written up in the form of JAMESfocus reports.

-The online behaviour of most adolescents in Switzerland is unproblematic, as the JAMESfocus report shows.
+The online behaviour of most adolescents in Switzerland is unproblematic.
 However, the risk of addiction can increase with the number of Internet-ready devices and time spent online, especially if, for entertainment, young people surf the Web more frequently, watch more television or play games often.

 Sleep is an important area of our lives.
 Whether and how sleep is associated with media use was studied in the context of the JAMESfocus report, Mediennutzung und Schlafqualität [media use and sleep quality].
 Risks and protective factors for sleep quality were identified.
 Derived from the theoretical background and the results, the report provides tips for parents and teachers.